-Although our financial statements for the year ended December 31, 2023 were prepared under the assumption that we would continue our operations as a going concern, the report of our independent registered public accounting firm that accompanies our financial statements for the year ended December 31, 2023 contains a going concern qualification in which said firm expressed substantial doubt about our ability to continue as a going concern, based on the financial statements at that time.
-The Company has sustained a net loss since inception and does not have sufficient revenues and income to fully fund the operations.
-As a result, the Company has relied on loans from stockholders and others as well as stock sales to fund its activities to date.
-For the year ended December 31, 2023, the Company had a net loss of \$10,471,889.
-At December 31, 2023, the Company had an accumulated deficit of 45,317,050.
-We anticipate that we will continue to generate operating losses and use cash in operations through the foreseeable future.
+The Company has sustained net losses since inception and does not have sufficient revenues and income to fully fund its operations.
+As a result, the Company has relied on equity and debt financings to fund its activities to date.
+For the three months ended March 31, 2024, the Company had a net loss of \$1,899,122.
+At March 31, 2024, the Company had an accumulated deficit of \$47,216,172.
+The Company anticipates that it will continue to generate operating losses and use cash in operations through the foreseeable future.

-Since inception, the Company's operations have primarily been funded through proceeds received in equity and debt financings.
-In September 2021, the Company completed its Initial Public Offering and raised \$25,250,000 in net proceeds after deducting the underwriting discount and offering expenses.
-The Company anticipates that it will need to raise additional capital, in order to continue to fund its operations.
+The Company has limited capital and is currently relying on a related party to fund its operations.
 There is no assurance that the Company will be able to obtain funds on commercially acceptable terms, if at all.
 There is also no assurance that the amount of funds the Company might raise will enable the Company to complete its initiatives or attain profitable operations.
 The Company's operating needs include the planned costs to operate its business, including amounts required to fund working capital and capital expenditures.
 The Company's future capital requirements and the adequacy of its available funds will depend on many factors, including the Company's ability to successfully expand to new markets, competition, and the need to enter into collaborations with other companies or acquire other companies to enhance or complement its product and service offerings.
-There can be no assurances that, in the event that we require additional financing, such financing will be available on terms which are favorable to us, or at all.
-If we are unable to raise additional funding to meet our working capital needs in the future, we will be forced to delay or reduce, limit or cease our operations.
+There can be no assurances that financing will be available on terms which are favorable to us, or at all.
+If we are unable to raise additional funding to meet our working capital needs in the future, we will be forced to delay, reduce, or cease our operations.